Daimaou Kosaka

-Kazuhito Kosaka (古坂和仁, Kosaka Kazuhito), better known by his stage names Daimaou Kosaka (古坂大魔王, Kosaka Daimaō) and Pikotaro (stylized in all caps, PIKOTARO) (ピコ太郎, Pikotarō), is a Japanese comedian, television personality and entertainer.
+Kazuhito Kosaka (古坂和仁, Kosaka Kazuhito), better known by his stage names Daimaou Kosaka (古坂大魔王, Kosaka Daimaō) and Pikotaro (ピコ太郎, Pikotarō), is a Japanese comedian, television personality and entertainer.
 Kosaka introduced Pikotaro as another personality promoted by him, but they are considered the same person.
 He is currently signed with Avex Management Inc. under Avex Group.

 He is best known for his single "PPAP (Pen-Pineapple-Apple-Pen)".

 During US President Donald Trump's fall 2017 trip to Asia, Kosaka was chosen to sing at the official state reception, reportedly due to Japanese Prime Minister Shinzō Abe's wish to keep the mood "upbeat".

 Kosaka is also known for portraying Muryou Hakataminami in Mashin Sentai Kiramager (2020–2021).

 Personal life

 Daimaou Kosaka married Hitomi Yasueda, a gravure model, on 3 August 2017.
-On 17 June 2018, Yasueda gave birth to their first daughterand on 27 October 2020, their second.
+On 17 June 2018, Yasueda gave birth to their first daughter and on 27 October 2020, their second.